Melchizedek6809/ws2http/README.md

 what I want to build here is a WS <-> HTTP Bridge that preserves the CGI model as much as possible.

+## Status
+Right now it's just an idea, although hopefully I'll get a working prototype done pretty soon so that I can test how well/simple the integration into various languages/frameworks actually is.

+## Philosophy
+This is NOT meant to be high-performant!
+If you want to build a service that needs to handle millions of WebSockets then using this bridge would probably be a terrible idea.

+However, there are a lot of little apps or MVP's that can only dream of having a couple of hundred simultaneous users and where simplicity/ease of use is much more important that raw performance.
+If you have a project like this then ws2http might be a nice choice.

 ## Architecture
 The idea is that a Rust program keeps translating WebSocket events into HTTP request.
 That's it.
 It should mostly be used like nginx or MariaDB, as in: mostly be installed via a distro's